Goodnight77/qdrant/docs/DEVELOPMENT.md

 ```

 * `/qdrant/storage` - is the place where Qdrant persists all your data.
-Make sure to mount it as a volume, otherwise docker will drop it with the container.
+Make sure to mount it as a volume, otherwise Docker will drop it with the container.
 - `/qdrant/snapshots` - is the place where Qdrant stores [snapshots](https://qdrant.tech/documentation/concepts/snapshots/)
 * `/qdrant/config/production.yaml` - is the file with engine configuration.
 You can override any value from the [reference config](https://github.com/qdrant/qdrant/blob/master/config/config.yaml)